mohammedtay4/Microsoft-Power-BI-Work/README.md

 Toying around with PowerBI!
 The files include visualizations and experiments that I did using PowerBI.
-You can find my COMPLETE project in "PROJECT-1" file
+You can find my COMPLETE project in the "PROJECT-1"

 Power BI is a fantastic business intelligence and data visualization tool that offers many benefits and has gained popularity for good reason: